 Hidden under a bunch of trees between some new-ish condo buildings, Yellow Jacket Social Club continues to be one of our favorite East Side spots to sit, drink, and snack.
-However, they also serve a surprisingly great brunch, which will undoubtedly include some shrimp and grits, a frozen mimosa, and/or plenty of Champagne.
+They also serve a surprisingly great brunch, which will undoubtedly include some shrimp and grits, a frozen mimosa, and/or plenty of Champagne.
 Start the day off here and discuss with your friends how this place used to host mechanical bull tournaments.
 We miss those.

 Hanging out with dogs is a whole lot cheaper and more fun than therapy, so here’s your chance to do so even if your landlord doesn’t allow pets.
 The entire “patio” at Yard Bar off Burnet is an enormous fenced-in dog park/playground, with a full bar inside.
 Sometimes you just need a cocktail after a long day at work - but most other times adding hounds into the mix cures all ails.

 June’s All Day is consistently a great spot - at any time of day and with any person you can think of.
 Which makes it seem almost unfair to everywhere else when you add in their long wine list with red, white, rose, and orange options from around the world.
 Combined with its prime location at the corner of South Congress and Annie, June’s has a good amount of outdoor seating and one of the best fried chicken sandwiches in town.
-You don’t really need a reason to go drink outside here, but there’s four or five of them for ya just in case.

 If your priorities are twinkly lights, striped straws, and the general feeling that you’re in the middle of an Instagram photo, you’ll want to be at Josephine House.
 This is the place to sip a fancy gin cocktail in a cozy outdoor booth while eating the kind of food that tastes as good as it looks in pictures.